 - It's affordable -BT Infinity may not be as expensive as you think - that's actually one way it's not like a Ferrari.
 The cost of fibre is getting less and less, as providers fight to make their service stand out, so it's possible to get BT Infinity for not much more than you'd pay for a standard broadband package.
 If you find the right special offer, it can be even less, so make sure you use our postcode checker to compare all the options and find the best deal available.

 - It's great for movies and TV - If you like to watch TV and movies online via streaming services like BBC iPlayer and Netflix you'll find fibre lets you watch things smoothly, in high-definition (HD), with minimal loading time.
 If you prefer to download your entertainment, you'll find the fastest fibre packages you can download a DVD-quality movie in as little as two or three minutes.
-Plus, it's great for BT TV, which uses your internet connection to deliver catch-up TV and BT Vision on-demand programmes and films.
+It's also great for BT TV, which uses your internet connection to deliver catch-up TV and BT Vision on-demand programmes and films.
+Plus, if you have a BT Infinity package and BT TV you get BT Sport on your TV for free.

 - It's great for families/shared houses - When lots of people use an internet connection at the same time, it slows down.
 It's a common problem for families where everyone's constantly using web-connected phones, tablets and laptops.
 Fibre alleviates the problem - it'll still slow down, but because it's so much faster to start with, it's unlikely it will ever become unusable.
 That means fewer limits on what you can do with the internet, and hopefully, fewer arguments.